AMD: RAM

 In 2011, AMD began selling Radeon branded DDR3 SDRAM to support the higher bandwidth needs of AMD's APUs.
 While the RAM is sold by AMD, it was manufactured by Patriot Memory and VisionTek.
 This was later followed by higher speeds of gaming oriented DDR3 memory in 2013.
 Radeon branded DDR4 SDRAM memory was released in 2015, despite no AMD CPUs or APUs supporting DDR4 at the time.
 AMD noted in 2017 that these products are "mostly distributed in Eastern Europe" and that it continues to be active in the business.

 Solid-state drives

-AMD announced in 2014 it would sell Radeon branded solid-state drives manufactured by OCZ with capacities up to 480 GB and using the SATA interface.
+AMD announced in 2014 that it would sell Radeon branded solid-state drives manufactured by OCZ with capacities up to 480 GB and using the SATA interface.